Codecademy/docs/content/html/concepts/semantic-html/terms/nav/nav.md

   - 'paths/front-end-engineer-career-path'
 ---

-The `<nav>` is used to define a block of navigation links such as menus and tables of contents.
+The `<nav>` is used to define a [list](https://www.codecademy.com/resources/docs/html/lists) of [navigation](https://www.codecademy.com/resources/docs/uiux/navigation) links such as menus and tables of contents.

 ## Syntax